aimeos/map/README.md

 ```

 Result:
-The first example will return 'b', the second 'c' and the third 'x'.
+The first example will return "b", the second "c" and the third "x".

 ### map()